Charlotte Dujardin: Personal life

+Her fiancé Dean Golding wore a shirt bearing the proposal "Can we get married now?" after she won the gold medal at the Rio Olympics.
+On 6 March 2023, Dujardin gave birth to a daughter.

 Honours

 Dujardin was appointed Officer of the Order of the British Empire (OBE) in the 2013 New Year Honours and Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours, both for services to equestrianism.

-Dujardin has a modern strip of public housing named after her in Enfield.
+Dujardin has a modern strip of public housing, Dujardin Mews, named after her in Enfield.